Format guide

 How King of the Court Padel Works

 There is no set number of rounds.
-The session ends when the organizer decides to stop, when a pre-set time limit expires, or when a target number of matches has been played.
+The session ends when the organizer decides to stop.
 Matches are numbered sequentially (match 1, match 2, match 3) rather than grouped into rounds.

 Scoring in King of the Court